fcbond/ltdb/README.md

 The Linguistic Type Database (LTDB, née Lextype DB), describes types and rules of a DELPH-IN grammar with frequency information from the treebank.
-Lexical types can be seen as detailed parts-of-speech and are the essence for the two important points just mentioned.
-Information about a lexical type that the LTDB provides includes its linguistic characteristics; and examples of usage from a treebank; the way it is implemented in a grammar.
-It consists of a database management system and a web-based interface, and is constructed semi-automatically.
+Lexical types can be seen as detailed parts-of-speech.
+Information about the types are constructed from the linguists documentation in the grammar, a kind of literate programming.

 There is [more documentation](http://moin.delph-in.net/LkbLtdb) at the DELPH-IN Wiki.

-The code is in a state of flux at the moment.

 ---